-- The form will remain open through the summer, but to be considered for on-time registration at your designated SIS registration date/time, you must complete the web form with all required information by April 3 at 11:59 PM for rising juniors and seniors, postbacs, and graduate students, and by April 10 at 11:59 PM for rising first-years and sophomores.
+- To be considered for on-time registration at your designated SIS registration date/time, you must complete the web form with all required information by April 1 at 11:59 PM for rising juniors and seniors, postbacs, and graduate students, and by April 8 at 11:59 PM for rising first-years and sophomores.
 Registration requests received after those times will be considered as space allows.

 Authorizations to register:

 No student will be allowed to register in SIS until their student ID number is specifically authorized by the department.
-The expected capacity of the class will be at least 120 students, but because of the need to serve an unpredictable number of postbacs and others who will not register until late summer, we must reserve a number of seats until that time.
-We also understand how valuable it is for students to learn their status early.
-Therefore, based int he information received in the on-time web form submissions:
+We understand how valuable it is for students to learn their status early.

-- We will authorize for registration in SIS as many students as possible in time for them to select COMP 40 when SIS registration opens for the fall term.
+Therefore, based on the information received through the on-time web form submissions, we will authorize for registration in SIS as many students as possible in time for them to select COMP 40 when SIS registration opens for the spring term.
 Once authorized, students will be able to register in SIS.
 You will be informed as soon as you are authorized, and then you must register.
 Authorization does not automatically register a student.

 In all cases, decisions on whom to admit are at the discretion of the Department of Computer Science.
 We will use students' status (e.g., year, major, etc.), as documented in the form responses, to inform decisions.
 Among students who would otherwise have similar priority (e.g., same year, same major, etc.), students will be selected at random from those whose form was received by the deadlines listed above.
 There is no advantage to being the first to submit, as long as you submit on time according to the deadline for your year.

 While our goal is for every student to be able to take the courses they want, we recognize that we do not always achieve that goal, and we very much appreciate your understanding.
-If you are not able to take the course in Fall 2019, it will be offered again in Spring 2020.
+If you are not able to take the course this semester, it will be offered again.